 My experience in different companies also taught me about the importance of working with Wireframes.
 Working on STRUCTURE first, which related to the use of space, composition, hierarchy, and more than anything USABILITY.
 The LOGIC of how a user navigates a site and finds what he/she is looking for.
 How to push people in a certain direction.
 After you have the structure, comes the content (ideally), which will work with SEO/Ranking, since there’s no point in having a perfect website if nobody will see it.

 Finally, come the visuals.
-If anyone has taken the time to read my text content in this site, it’s probably they will notice I’m always putting design second or last.
+If anyone has taken the time to read my text content in this site, it’s probable they will notice I’m always putting design second or last.
 Specially aesthetics.

-But one thing experience has taught me, it’s more about FUNCTION than FORM (not including structure, which I put in the FUNCTION side).
+One thing experience has taught me, is that it’s more about FUNCTION than FORM (not including structure, which I put on the FUNCTION side of things).

 Working with a WordPress platform, it makes a lot of things easier, but at the same time, more limiting (if you are someone like me, with little to no programming knowledge), since modifying a template requires to edit code or create your own.
 And then, there’s that depending on the template, it will not always be the same editing process or options.

 Something I know for sure, based on my over 20 years experience with website work, is that things will continue to evolve/change, and there will always be a new technology to learn and better or at least new ways of getting information to users.
 For instance, more and more, it’s about mobile device navigation and less with desktop computers or even laptops.